New Mexico ABC Division: Your Guide to Liquor Licensing and Compliance

 How to Contact the New Mexico ABC Division

+Contacting the ABC Division is straightforward.
 The main phone number is 505-476-4875.
-The staff can answer questions about licensing requirements, explain which license type applies to your business, and provide guidance on the application process.
+The staff can answer questions about licensing requirements, explain which license type applies to your business, help you understand compliance obligations, and provide guidance on the application process.

 License Categories Overseen by the ABC Division

-Full-Service Restaurant Licenses apply to establishments where food service is a significant part of the business.
-Notably, the restaurant license allows 19 and 20-year-olds to serve alcohol with meals.
+Full-Service Restaurant Licenses apply to establishments where food service is a significant part of the business, not a secondary element.
+These licenses allow alcohol service as an accompaniment to meals.
+Notably, the restaurant license allows 19 and 20-year-olds to serve alcohol with meals, an exception not available under bar or retail licenses.

-Brewery and Brewpub Licenses support craft brewery operations, allowing beer production and direct-to-consumer sales in tasting rooms.
+Brewery and Brewpub Licenses support craft brewery operations, allowing beer production and direct-to-consumer sales in tasting rooms or taprooms.

 Compliance Requirements: The Regulatory Framework

 The most fundamental requirement is ensuring every employee involved in alcohol service or sales holds a current, valid Way To Serve® certification.
-This state-approved training course takes approximately 4.5 hours to complete online through approved providers like Certification Experts.
+This training course teaches responsible beverage service practices and covers New Mexico-specific alcohol laws.
+The course takes approximately 4.5 hours to complete online through approved providers like Certification Experts.
+Every licensed business must maintain documentation showing that relevant staff have completed Way To Serve® training.
+The ABC Division requests this documentation during inspections and audits.

-Age requirements are non-negotiable.
+Age requirements are also non-negotiable.
 Generally, only individuals 21 and older may serve or sell alcohol.
 The exception allows 19 and 20-year-olds to serve alcohol in full-service restaurants where meals are the primary business focus.
+If you hire younger staff, ensure you understand which positions they can fill and which require older employees.

 Happy hour regulations represent another significant compliance area.
 New Mexico restricts alcohol promotions to four hours per day maximum.
-Two-for-one deals are prohibited, and happy hour specials cannot be advertised publicly.
+Two-for-one deals and other quantity-discount promotions are prohibited.
+Perhaps most importantly, happy hour specials cannot be advertised publicly.
+These restrictions limit aggressive marketing of discounted alcohol.
+Your staff must understand these restrictions and apply them consistently.
+Violations can result in ABC Division penalties.

 Understanding Dram Shop Liability